Renewables

 Unit 3 to be commissioned by end-2025

 German contractor Voith handled the repair.
 Unit 2 has 205 MW in generation mode while pumping consumes up to 197 MW.
 The Ministry of Energy estimates that the restoration of unit 3 would last until late next year.
-Minister Vladimir Malinov revealed he expects the signing of a draft agreement with Toshiba, the manufacturer of the first two units, before the end of the year.
+Minister Vladimir Malinov revealed he expects the signing of an agreement with Toshiba, the manufacturer of the first two units, before the end of the year.

 The Chaira pumped storage system was the biggest in Southeastern Europe, with 784 MW in pumping mode and 864 MW for generating electricity.
-Under a current public procurement for the first and fourth unit, EUR 124 million is in the budget.
+Under a current public procurement for the first and fourth units, EUR 124 million is in the budget.

 NEK hoping for grants to complete Chaira restoration